datacommonsorg/docsite/contributing/contributing_to_datacommons.md

 ### Sharing analysis

 Data Commons is currently posting example analyses on [the tutorials page](/tutorials.html).
-To submit your analysis as a tutorial, open a PR in [the Data Commons documentation website repo](https://github.com/datacommonsorg/docsite/pulls).
+To submit your analysis as a tutorial, open a PR in [the Data Commons documentation website repo](https://github.com/datacommonsorg/docsite/pulls) with the title of the analysis and links to its Colab notebook and Github raw .ipynb file.
 Your addition to the tutorial page should look like this when raw:

 ```
--   **Getting Started: Analyzing Census Data**
+-   ** *YOUR TITLE HERE* **

     [Google Colab](*YOUR COLAB LINK HERE*){:target="_blank"}, [Github](*YOUR GITHUB .IPYNB FILE HERE){:target="_blank"}
 ```